Eshuigugu/ebooks_search_elasticsearch/README.md

 main.py searches for public domain books requested on myanonamouse using elasticsearch.
 Fill in mam_id to use it for that purpose

-On my test run it took 3 seconds for each search, and it found results for 18% of the requested books.
+On my test run it took 3 seconds for each requested book and it got hits for 18% of the requested books.

 Required python packages: